snir228/EE250/lab5-Demo/README.md

 Question 12: Why does UDP experience more packet loss than TCP?

 Answer: TCP possesses an acknowledgements protocol that retransmits and ensures data is delivered correctly.
 When a packet is lost, TCP detects it is missing through missing acknowledgement and retransmits it automatically.
 UDP sends packets continuously without checking whether they arrive successfully.
-As distance from the router incresases, the signal weakens and more packets are lost.
+As distance from the router incresases, the signal weakens and more packets are lost for UDP.

 Question 13: 4.
 What happens if we increase the UDP bandwidth (-b 100M)?